Dave-team/Knowledge-base/Self awareness.md

 I am not the quickest to introduce myself or generally engage with new people.

 #### Larger group of friends / colleagues
 I don't speak up much - probably to avoid having the attention on me.
 I am nervous when speaking in front of others - i.e. I get uncorfortable when the attention is on me.
 I also don't feel good about speaking about myself.
 I feel attacked / judged and tend to see comments as an attack on my value.
+I have a feeling that others are better than me.
 My thinking:
 - If I say something:
   - What would they think of me?
 Would they find me boring, uninteresting?
   - What could their follow up question or comment be?
 I'm not sure I am willing/able to answer that question, especially if those questions are personal.
 Maybe I don't even know myself well enough to answer that question.